 Naming the field and finishing it in the 1950s

 In 1955, the Park Board named Dahl Playfield to honor a former director, Waldo J. Dahl.
 Although Dahl was not directly associated with the playground, he had worked on numerous civic projects and helped to develop recreation facilities throughout the city, and the parks department wanted to honor him.

 By the end of the 1950s an estimated 75,000 cubic yards of peat had been removed from about half the field and replaced with fill dirt.
 Use of the field for ball games had begun and a shelter house, sprinkler system and some play equipment had been installed.

 The year 2006 marked the completion of the largest renovation of Dahl Playfield since it was created.
-Led by the Friends of Dahl Playfield in a grant-funded effort, all of the play areas were reconfigured and new equipment installed.
-Landscape architects designed drainage areas with natural plantings.
+Led by the Friends of Dahl Playfield in a grant-funded effort, all of the play areas were reconfigured and new equipment was installed.

-Both the Dahl Playfield committee and the Parks Department have to juggle competing demands for the use of public space.
-Community surveys have shown that some people want a more park-like atmosphere, with trees, benches and picnic areas, while others would like to see development of current passive-use sections of the park to relieve the pressure on the existing baseball and soccer fields.
+The Seattle Parks Department has to juggle competing demands for the use of public space in parks and playfields, such as use of ball fields.
+Community surveys in Wedgwood have shown that some people want a more park-like atmosphere at Dahl Field, with trees, benches and picnic areas, while others would like to see development of current passive-use sections of the park to relieve the pressure on the existing baseball and soccer fields.